 23. Jackie’s alarm clock buzzes.
 She reaches over to the small table next to her bed and turns it off.
 As she pulls the covers back up, Jackie thinks about her 8:30 American history class.
 Should she go to the class today or sleep a little longer?
 She worked late last night and really hasn’t had enough sleep.
 Besides, she’s fairly sure her professor will be discussing a subject she already knows well.
 Maybe it would be okay to miss class today.
 Is Jackie more likely to miss some classes than she is to miss other classes?
 What determines which classes Jackie will attend and which classes she won’t?

+Jackie should sleep a little longer.
 Jackie is more likely to miss some classes than she is to miss other classes since the cost of missing class is higher on some days.
 Jackie will decide which classes to attend by comparing the benefit from attending with the cost of attending.

 24. If you found $10 bills on the sidewalk regularly, we might conclude that individuals don’t try to maximize net benefits.
 Do you agree or disagree with this statement?
 Explain your answer.